unhindered-ec/unhindered-ec/Planning.md

 After the stream ended I removed the `next_generation()` logic and `ParentSelector` type from `Population`, moving the former into `Generation` and deleting the latter altogether.

+## Wednesday, 28 Sep 2022 (7-9pm)

+I should start by going over the `clap` work that I added off-line, including the ability to choose things like the `TargetProblem`.

+Things to work on this week:

+- Extend `PopulationSelector` to a `WeightedParentSelector` that is essentially a wrapper around `rand::distributions::WeightedChoice` so we can provide weights on the different selectors.
+- If that get done quickly, then we can look at the problem of pipelining mutation and recombination operators.